pyrosec/project-ghost/README.md

 It is convenient to set custom extensions to folks you call often once your routing table is built for all the peer project ghost deployments you wish to dial extensions on.

+### Using vaultwarden and synapse

+Project ghost deploys a reverse proxy that combines vaultwarden, a self-hosted password manager compatible with the Bitwarden application and browser extension, as well as synapse, the matrix server implementation.

+To use these, you can navigate directly to the domain you configured to access the vaultwarden instance.
+You will want to install the Bitwarden mobile app or browser extension, and prior to account creation/login, configure Region to Self-hosted then input `https://<your domain>` as the server URL.
+Then you get all the paid features of Bitwarden, including team password management and 2FA, for free.

+Install Element Secure Messenger on desktop and mobile.
+Create an account using your server as the custom homeserver.

+Message me at @reyes:matrix.pyrosec.is if you would like to speak to me.

 ## Author
 Pyrosec Labs